originalwebgurl/wp-rest-theme/README.md

 # WP REST Theme

+## TODO - update with details about changes made to fork.

 This is a simple skeleton theme powered by the WordPress REST API and Vue.js.
 The aim is to demonstrate how to create a [single page application](https://en.wikipedia.org/wiki/Single-page_application) using [Vue.js](http://vuejs.org) to power the front end site while fetching data from the backend via the [WordPress REST API](http://v2.wp-api.org), all without sacrificing SEO.